aws/aws-eks-best-practices/content/windows/docs/hardening.md

 2. Transfer the agent to the Windows worker node.
 3. Run the following command on PowerShell to install the Amazon Inspector Agent: `.\AWSAgentInstall.exe /install`

-Below is the ouput after the first run.
+Below is the output after the first run.
 As you can see, it generated findings based on the [CVE](https://cve.mitre.org/) database.
 You can use this to harden your Worker nodes or create an AMI based on the hardened configurations.

 ![](./images/inspector-agent.png)